-Teleporting people must be willing to be teleported, and in most cases, most party members and NPCs will want to be teleported.
+The people one is teleporting must be willing to be teleported, and in most cases, most party members and NPCs will want such teleporting.
 You can teleport to a place that you know of, as long as it is on the same plane of existence as you.
 That’s the first part of the spell, the mechanical side of things, but it gets more complicated as we read on.

 Where Can You Teleport?

 You need to be able to know about the location that you are teleporting to with your familiarity enhancing how well you teleport.
 If you know the area very well, such as your house, hometown, or any other area that you know a lot about, then you will be able to teleport there without too much trouble.
-Additionally, you can also teleport to a permanent teleport circle or an object that you know is associated with it.
+Additionally, you can also teleport to a permanent teleport circle ( ) or a target object that you know is associated with it.

 Seen casually are areas you might have visited or read about in a book, but you aren’t too familiar with them.
 You might recall a place name or a landmark, but not much else.

 Viewed once is a place you have only seen or been to once, and description relies on a third party to help you learn about it.
 You might have heard of the mythical pond’s location, but only in folk tales and legends and a poorly drawn map.

 Finally, a false location simply doesn’t exist.
 Either you’ve been lied too about its location or you saw an illusion and thought it was a real place.
 When you try to teleport there you are just asking for bad things to happen to you!